Recently, fatty acids – specifically omega-3s – came under the microscope on the BBC’s Trust Me, I’m A Doctor.

 Omega-3 Deficiency: A Real Problem

 At this point, the researchers came to a mind-bogglingly simplistic conclusion: you can opt for the cheapest fish oil supplement on the supermarket shelf and gain as much benefit as premium-quality products.
-This is wrong on many levels, because not all fatty acids are equal.
+This is wrong on many levels, because not all fish oils are equal.

 Why Fish Oil Quality is Important